 At Cultus Bay Distillery we work, as distillers, brewers, wineries, and food packing companies do, with a range of sterilizers designed to kill bacteria and fungi while posing no danger to the worker using those products.
 An ideal sanitizer for us would be one that we could bathe in for long periods of time without bodily harm, one that, should traces remain in the food (beer, wine) product would not harm that product’s flavor or cause toxicity.

 And we’ve got ‘em.
 They exist already.
 Better yet, one of them is easily and inexpensively made from common household items, and that makes it almost the perfect replacement for hand sanitizer.
 Because viral infections are normally not an issue in the food and beverage industry, so far in this discussion we don’t know yet if this exact product kills viruses.
-More on that in a sec.
+We’ll resolve that in a sec.

 In a podcast for a homebrewer audience, the founder and CEO of 5-Star Chemical Co. is asked about one of those miracle food sanitizers I mentioned earlier, Star San, but he spent much of the interview discussing another miracle home-made sanitizer, the one we’re interested in to reduce COVID-19 coronavirus infection.
-The name of the active ingredient of this sanitizer is hypochlorous acid.
+The name of the active ingredient of this sanitizer is hypochlorous acid (chemical formula HOCl).
 If the acid part scares you, note that DNA, the molecule that makes us us, is an abbreviation of DeoxyriboNucleic Acid.
 Vitamin C is ascorbic acid.
 Lots of acids are really, really good for us.